OUCompilers/cs4100-sp21/doc/vm.md

 The GrumpyVM implements a machine model with the following major components:

-* Flag `halt` indicating whether the machine has halted
-* Register `pc` containing the current program counter, a `u32`
+* A register `pc` containing the current program counter, a `u32`
-* Register `fp` containing the current frame pointer, a `u32`
+* A register `fp` containing the current frame pointer, a `u32`
 * A stack of values `Val`, with maximum size `STACK_SIZE`
 * A heap of values `Val`, with maximum size `HEAP_SIZE`
-* The program to be executed, `program`, a list of instructions
+* The program to be executed, `program`, a vector of instructions.

 We implement the machine model as the Rust datatype:

 ```
-#[derive(Debug,Clone)]
-pub struct State {
+struct State {
-    pub halt: bool, //Has the machine halted?
-    pub pc: u32, //The current program counter, a 32-bit unsigned integer
+    pc: u32,         // Program counter
-    pub fp: u32, //The current frame pointer
+    fp: u32,         // Frame pointer
-    pub stack: Vec<Val>, //The stack, with maximum size STACK_SIZE
+    stk: Vec<Val>,   // The stack, with maximum size STK_SIZE
-    pub heap: Vec<Val>, //The heap
+    heap: Vec<Val>,  // The heap, with maximum size HEAP_SIZE
-    pub program: Vec<Instr> //The program being executed, a list of instructions
+    prog: Vec<Instr> // The program being executed, a vector of instructions
 }
 ```

 Values are either undefined, unit, 32-bit integers, booleans, locations, object sizes, or addresses, as implemented by:

 ```
-#[derive(Debug,Clone,PartialEq)]
 pub enum Val {
-    //Value types that may appear in GrumpyVM programs:
+    // Value types that may appear in GrumpyVM programs:
-    Vunit,          //The unit value
+    Vunit,       // The unit value
-    Vi32(i32),      //32-bit signed integers
+    Vi32(i32),   // 32-bit signed integers
-    Vbool(bool),    //Booleans
+    Vbool(bool), // Booleans
-    Vloc(u32),      //Stack or instruction locations
+    Vloc(u32),   // Stack or instruction locations
-    Vundef,         //The undefined value
+    Vundef,      // The undefined value

-    //Value types that are used internally by the language implementation, and may not appear in GrumpyVM programs:
+    // Value types that are used internally by the language
+    // implementation, and may not appear in GrumpyVM programs:
-    Vsize(i32),     //Metadata for heap objects that span multiple values
+    Vsize(usize),   // Metadata for heap objects that span multiple values
-    Vaddr(Address), //Pointers to heap locations
+    Vaddr(Address), // Pointers to heap locations
 }
 ```